Huduma/api-documentation/docs/Getting started/create-sender-Id.md

 ## Default sender ID

-If you haven't yet received approval for your requested sender ID, you can still start using **HUDUMASMS** as the default sender ID in the meantime.
+If you haven't yet received approval for your requested sender ID, you can still start using **INFO** or  **HUDUMASMS** as the default sender ID in the meantime.
 This allows you to begin sending messages through the HudumaSMS API while your custom sender ID is being reviewed and approved.